MartinPankraz/AzCosmosDB-OData-Shim/README.md

 Our implementation creates a fully functional solution.
 The approach is standardized, so that all components could be replaced as long as the runtime environment for the application stays .NET 6.
 To replicate our particular setup you will need:

 - [Azure account with subscription](https://azure.microsoft.com/free/) and rights to deploy Azure CosmosDB and App Service in two regions
-- Azure AD authorization to configure app registration and potentially give admin consent initially
 - SAP on Azure with private VNet connectivity or routing from private VNet to SAP any-premise
 - [SAP BTP account](https://cockpit.eu20.hana.ondemand.com/cockpit) with Business Application Studio, Destination configured and Fiori Launchpad service to host an HTML5 app
+- (optional) Azure AD authorization to configure app registration and potentially give admin consent initially
-- Access to SE80 on SAP backend to upload [Z-Programm](ZDemoFrontDoorReport.abap) for data extraction HTTP Post via ABAP.
+- (optional) Access to SE80 on SAP backend to upload [Z-Programm](ZDemoFrontDoorReport.abap) for data extraction HTTP Post via ABAP.

 ### Quickstart 🚀